 Server downtime means that the main computer systems that handle AePS transactions are temporarily unavailable.
 This can happen for various reasons, such as maintenance, unexpected technical issues, or very high transaction volumes.

-How to spot downtime
+How to Identify Downtime

 You’ll usually notice downtime if multiple transactions fail repeatedly with similar error messages, such as “Bank server down,” “Transaction failed due to technical error,” or “System unavailable.”
-If several customers are experiencing the same issue, it’s a strong sign of a wider system problem.
+If several customers are experiencing the same issue, it’s a strong sign of a wider system issue.

 Check official updates

-During widespread downtime, banks or NPCI might release official announcements.
+During widespread downtime, banks or NPCI may release official announcements.
 You can check the websites of your bank, the NPCI portal, or reliable news sources for updates.
 AePS agents often receive notifications directly from their service providers about such issues.

 Patience is key